-There are no estimates of well abandonment costs included in the McDaniel Report in arriving at future net revenue:
+There are no estimates of well abandonment costs included in the McDaniel Report in arriving at future net revenue.

-Under the terms of the PSA, Orca Exploration is not currently liable for abandonment and reclamation costs as it is envisaged that the wells will continue to produce after Orca Exploration has relinquished the licence.
-Whilst there is currently no amendment to the PSA, the Government has stated a desire for the Company to contribute towards an escrow account for future abandonment costs based on a per unit of production basis.
-If necessary, the Company will provide for abandonment costs once an agreement is reached with TPDC and the PSA amended accordingly.
+Under the terms of the PSA, Orca Energy is not currently liable for abandonment and reclamation costs as it is envisaged that the field will remain economically viable and the wells will continue to produce after Orca Energy has relinquished the licence.
+Whilst there is currently no amendment to the PSA, the Government of Tanzania has stated a desire for the Company to contribute towards an escrow account for future abandonment costs based on a per unit of production basis.
+If necessary, the Company will provide for abandonment costs once an agreement is reached with TPDC and the PSA is amended accordingly.